Copyright ©2022 - Spinsify.com

 You will also need to be wary of any fees that may be incurred when funds are being withdrawn, particularly if the casino is situated outside of the UK.
 The key here is to make sure that you are paying into the casino in the currency of your choice and there are no currency conversions to be made during the transfer.

 Neteller is another massively popular eWallet option and one that, in the online casino world, is actually more popular.
 In fact, this is the option that has been linked with gambling more than any other payment option, handling as much as 80% of all gambling fees as recently as 2005.
 Nowadays, it has partnered up with the prepaid Mastercard option and does not pull in quite as much as it used to.
 Nevertheless, it remains one of the top choices in online gambling and is widely available across multiple casinos.

 As a UK player, this is a great option as it is now based in the British Isles and offers a highly secure and reliable payment platform.
+Just remember to take in consideration that not all online casinos accept eWallet deposits when claiming casino bonuses or free spin offers.
 For anyone playing out of the US, they’re out of luck as the company chose to stay out of this area of the online casino gaming industry.

 One of the other significant eWallets to look out for is Skrill.
 This is Neteller’s biggest rival.
 Similar to its competitor, the company is based in the United Kingdom and offers a highly secure payment service to all players that use its services.
 Since its creation in 2001, the service has gone from strength to strength, also being bought out by various European competitors along the way.